 1. Don’t force your child.

-If you paid for online classes already, you may continue logging in during class times.
-But don’t force your child to sit in front of the computer or tablet to attend the whole class.
+Don’t force your child to sit in front of the computer or tablet to attend the whole class.

 If there are worksheets that you should submit, don’t force your child to complete them.
 If the school’s teachers are well trained in child development, they will understand.